gluster/glusterdocs/docs/Administrator-Guide/Managing-Snapshots.md

 User can override this behaviour by giving no-timestamp flag.

 **NOTE**: To be able to take a snapshot, volume should be present and it should be in started state.
+All the bricks used in creating the snapshot have to be online in order to successfully create a snapshot as the force option is now deprecated.

 ### Snapshot clone